joelabreurojas/ProVAI/docs/adr/007-mvp-performance-baseline.md

 ## Context and Problem Statement

 With the initial "headless" RAG engine for the MVP feature-complete and debugged, it was critical to establish a formal, quantitative performance baseline.
-This baseline served as the "control group" against which the performance optimization epic (documented in ADR-009) was measured.
+This baseline served as the "control group" against which the performance optimization epic was measured.

 ---

 ## Decision Outcome

 We executed our repeatable benchmarking script (`scripts/benchmark_rag.py`) on our target hardware to establish the official initial performance baseline.
-The results highlighted significant performance bottlenecks, providing the data-driven justification to proceed with the upgrades documented in ADR-009.
+The results highlighted significant performance bottlenecks, providing the data-driven justification to proceed with the upgrades documented in [ADR-009](./009-performance-optimization-strategy.md).

 ### Recorded Historical Baseline (`phi-2`)